sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-commands/account-update.md

 ## Handling an account that is not found

-In the case where the account is not found in the source system, IdentityNow can recreate the account by utilizing the ```ConnectorErrorType.NotFound``` error type.
-For details and implementation, see [Error Handling](../in-depth/error-handling.md#not-found-error-type)
+If an account can't be found in the source system, IDN can recreate the account by using the ```ConnectorErrorType.NotFound``` error type.
+For details and implementation, refer to [Error Handling](../in-depth/error-handling.md#not-found-error-type).